1kg-ont-vienna/sv-analysis/scripts/README.md

 `cd mei_allele_length/ && ./len.sh`

+## VNTR density by Genome in a Bottle genomic stratifications

+The analysis of VNTR density can be reproduced using

+`cd vntr_density/ && ./vntr.sh`

 ## Comparing SAGA SVs to multi-platform whole-genome assemblies from HGSVC3

 The MEI comparison to HGSVC3 can be recomputed using: